-Platform companies, which have rapidly grown to multibillion valuations, started out by targeting a micro-universe.
+Platform companies, which have rapidly grown to multi-billion valuations, started out by targeting a micro-universe.
 Facebook is probably the best example of success with this strategy.
 It targeted Harvard, gradually moved on to other schools in the US, then on to schools abroad and finally opened up to the world.
-At a time when MySpace was big in the US and Friendster in other parts of the world, Facebook may not have got critical mass going all out.
+At a time when Myspace was big in the US and Friendster in other parts of the world, Facebook may not have got a critical mass going all out.

 Quora and LinkedIn targeted entrepreneurs and investors in the valley where their respective founders had great influence and are global brands today.

-This strategy is a lot more intuitive for local commerce companies which typically start in one geography (Yelp in SFO, FourSquare in NYC ad Groupon in Chicago) and gradually expand once they’ve got the model working.
+This strategy is a lot more intuitive for local commerce companies which typically start in one geography (Yelp in SFO, Foursquare in NYC and Groupon in Chicago) and gradually expand once they’ve got the model working.
 Of course, with online-offline models like these, geography creates an inevitable micro-universe and focusing on multiple geographies is infeasible for a cash-strapped startup.